JakubKata/TCP_messenger_app/README.md

 # Project Messenger

-Project Messenger is a small, secure client–server messenger written in Python.
+Project Messenger is a small, secure client-server messenger written in Python.
 It uses TLS for transport security and RSA for end-to-end message encryption between clients.
 The repository contains a server and a client application with a lightweight GUI.

 Supported scenarios: